[updated 2017] Ringside Steakhouse has been closed, extensively remodeled and now reopened. I thought it was time to go back and update my review.

 In the early 90’s, I had my first dinner at Ringside, yet I remember the night like it was yesterday.
 It was a cool, crisp winter evening.
 I wanted to impress a date, and knowing nothing about the Portland food scene, was told it would be a safe bet.
 Going inside was like stepping into a steakhouse circa 1960.
-It was dark and clubby with deep padded burgundy booths.
+It was dark and clubby with deeply padded burgundy booths.
 A large fireplace took up the center of the room, the fire pushing back the winter chill.
 Autographed photos of various celebrities lined the walls.
 I kept looking around, expecting to see the Rat Pack in the next booth.
 Attentive tuxedo-clad waiters did their best to make us feel special.
 The food was good, the date went well, and when we walked back out into the night, it had snowed several inches – the first snowfall I’d ever seen.

-Ambiance: Post remodel, Ringside looks very similar to the original, down to the kitschy table lamps, the celebrity autographs and the old stone fireplace.
+Ambiance: Post remodel, Ringside looks very similar to the original, down to the kitschy table lamps, the celebrity autographs, and the old stone fireplace.
 It has a classic 60’s steakhouse feel; either you will love it or hate it.
 If I hadn’t heard about the remodel, I wouldn’t have realized such extensive work had been undertaken.
-It is nice to see the owners stayed true to the original decor, and that most of the major reconstruction was behind-the-scenes, such as a much a larger kitchen, dry aging rooms and a wine cellar.
+It is nice to see the owners stayed true to the original decor, and that most of the major reconstruction was behind-the-scenes, such as a much a larger kitchen, dry aging rooms, and a wine cellar.
 Additionally, a new dining room was added, which can be closed off for special events.

 I like the classic feel: Grade A.